Us Macro News Monitor

 • High: >= 3 distinct sources, <= 24h freshness for core items, and no single-source dominance over 60%.

-• Medium: 2 sources or partial freshness gaps, but core themes still cross-confirmed.
+• Medium: >= 3 distinct sources with partial freshness gaps or moderate concentration issues, but core themes still cross-confirmed.

 Always output confidence with: